geyang/jaynes-starter-kit/07_supercloud_setup/README.md

 ---

-Your should add the following to your `~/.bashrc` file:
+Your should add the following to your `~/.bashrc` file in supercloud at the **beginning** of the file (the first command in the default bash is to not execute anything when not in an interactive session):
 ```bash
 export PYTHONPATH=$PYTHONPATH:/state/partition1/user/$USER/mujoco-py
 # These are needed for mujoco-py to compile